Smoke Shop Retailer Tips and Tricks (And the Worst Things You Can Do for Your Shop)

 Employee education is a huge aspect of running a successful smoke shop.
 To sell your products, your employees will need to know everything that there is to know about them.

 In some cases, your employees might be able to teach themselves about your products.
 Give each employee an hour or so of paid time to search the internet and study the product descriptions of the items you offer.

-However, you’ll need to make sure that your employees spend their learning time effectively.
-Go over what each employee learned at the end of the study session, and go out of your way to provide your staff with extra information on your star products.
+However, you'll need to ensure that your employees spend their learning time effectively.
+Go over what each employee learned at the end of the study session.
+Then go out of your way to provide your staff with extra information on your star products.

 To make employee education smoother, try reaching out to the manufacturers of some of your best-selling products.
 Some manufacturers have client relations specialists who can give you in-depth information on their products and relate selling tips.

 More than anything, make your store a place where learning is encouraged.
 Give your employees time to learn about products, and create an environment where it's okay to ask questions.